nicholas-wilcox/lit-modal-portal/README.md

   If the value is a string, then it is treated as a query selector and passed to `document.querySelector()` in order to locate the portal target.
   If no element is found with the selector, then an error is thrown.

+- `options`: Configuration parameters for the portal.

+  - `placeholder`: A value that will be rendered while the `content` is resolving.

 This function will always return [Lit's `nothing` value](https://lit.dev/docs/api/templates/#nothing), because nothing is supposed to render where the portal is used.

 Both the `content` and the `targetOrSelector` parameters may be promises.
-All promises must be resolved before the portal renders.
+The `targetOrSelector` must resolve before the portal renders.

+If the `content` is a promise, then an optional `placeholder` may be provided.
+If no `placeholder` is provided, then the portal will not render until the `content` resolves.

 ## Advanced Usage